Did you know that you might experience early warning signs that mean you could be on your way to having a heart attack?

 - sleep disturbance: 29%

-UPDATE: February 8, 2019: See Dr. O’Keefe-McCarthy’s new Prodromal Symptom Screening Scale, a new web app to help women identify symptoms before it’s too late.
+UPDATE: February 8, 2019: See Dr. O’Keefe-McCarthy’s new Prodromal Symptom Screening Scale, a new web app to help women identify symptoms.

-Dr. O’Keefe-McCarthy, whose own mother, sister and father-in-law died of cardiovascular disease (each of whom had complained of pain, unusual fatigue or escalating anxiety well before their cardiac diagnoses) explained that this research is helping to raise awareness of how subjective and often ambiguous these reports of prodromal symptoms are when they occur before an actual diagnosable cardiac event.
+Dr. O’Keefe-McCarthy – whose mother, sister and father-in-law had died of heart disease after experiencing unusual prodromal symptoms that had been ignored – explained that this research is helping to raise awareness of how subjective and often ambiguous these reports of prodromal symptoms are when they occur before an actual diagnosable cardiac event.

 One of my blog readers told me that when her physician suggested antidepressants to address her debilitating symptoms of crushing fatigue, she replied: “Will they help me carry the laundry basket up the stairs?
 Because I’m unable to do that now.”
 She was subsequently correctly diagnosed with heart disease.